Appearance

 How does Kubernetes support autoscaling (HPA, VPA, Cluster Autoscaler), and what signals drive scaling decisions?

-Hello.
-As a Senior Kubernetes Platform Engineer, I will break down the autoscaling ecosystem.
+Let's break down the autoscaling ecosystem.
 Effective scaling requires understanding that Kubernetes operates on two distinct layers: the Workload Layer (Pods) and the Infrastructure Layer (Nodes).

 To build a resilient platform, you must coordinate three primary mechanisms: Horizontal Pod Autoscaler (HPA), Vertical Pod Autoscaler (VPA), and Node Autoscaling (Cluster Autoscaler or Karpenter).